dustywingsmusic/music-analysis-toolkit/dev_docs/implementation.md

 - [x] Easily navigate between related concepts and tools
 - [x] Access comprehensive scale and mode references
 - [x] Complete Mode Identification workflows with real AI-powered results
+- [x] **Access results history and cross-tab functionality** - ✅ COMPLETE with enhanced dismissible panel
 - [ ] Complete Mode Discovery workflows with real results (UI only, no backend)
 - [ ] Complete Harmony analysis workflows with real results (UI only, no backend)
-- [ ] Access results history and cross-tab functionality (missing unified display system)
 - [ ] Use MIDI input across all tabs (only available in legacy ScaleFinder)
 - [ ] Discover new concepts through intuitive exploration (pending full backend integration)